Doraemon: Nobita's Little Star Wars 2021: Casting

 Among the guest voice actors, Mayu Matsuoka was selected as Papi's older sister, Piina.
 In an interview with Animate Times, Yamaguchi revealed that when he heard Matsuoka's first line, 'Doracoluru', he felt that Matsuoka was a good choice.
 In addition, the leader of the underground organization and the pilot of the Free Alliance, who were collaborators of Doraemon and others, were played by the comedy duo Milk Boy, Takashi Utsumi and Takashi Komaba respectively.
 In an interview with the Animate Times, Yamaguchi said that the two characters in the play are not comedy relief, but rather young people who are desperate to save their nation.
 Teruyuki Kagawa was appointed as Gilmore, the dictator of the planet Pirika.
-Yamaguchi revealed in an interview with Animate Times that he had asked Kagawa to play 'the most hated person' in a letter.
+Yamaguchi revealed in an interview with Animate Times that he had asked Kagawa to play "the most hated person" in a letter.
 He also said that Kagawa was acting with his body and gestures.
 Romi Park, Yuki Kaji and Junichi Suwabe were selected as Papi, Rokoroko and Dorakoruru respectively.

 Visual effects

 Care was taken to keep the character designs close to the original, but not too old-fashioned.
-Also, in the remake, as a respect for special effects films of the 20th century, real miniatures are used as part of the background in some scenes, which is the first time in the Doraemon film series.
+Also, in the remake, as a form of respect for special effects films of the 20th century, real miniatures were used as part of the background in some scenes, the first time in the Doraemon film series.

 Promotion

-On 16 November 2020, it was announced that the film would get release on 5 March 2021.
-Major staff and theme song artist were also announced.
-On 9 January 2021, The theme song Universe by Official Hige Dandism was published on the YouTube channel of the pop band.
-The release date of the film got postponed indefinitely due to the COVID-19 pandemic on 29 January 2021.
-After almost six months, on 17 July 2021 it was announced that the film would get release in early 2022.
-On 9 November 2021, the new release date, 4 March 2022 was announced and guest voice actors were announced of the following two characters, Piina and Gilmore.
-After nine days, on 18 November 2021, a new trailer was published on the official YouTube channel and voice actors of Papi, Rokoroko and Dorakoruru were announced.
-On 17 January 2022, insert song artist was announced.
-Two more guest voice artists were announced on 25 January 2022.
+On November 16, 2020, it was announced that the film would be released on March 5, 2021.
+Major staff and the artist of theme song were also announced.
+On January 9, 2021, the theme song "Universe" by Official Hige Dandism was published on the pop band's YouTube channel.
+The release date of the film got postponed indefinitely due to the COVID-19 pandemic on January 29, 2021.
+After almost six months, on July 17, 2021 it was announced that the film would release in early 2022.
+On November 9, 2021, the new release date of March 4, 2022 was announced and guest voice actors were announced for the characters of Piina and Gilmore.
+After nine days, on November 18, 2021, a new trailer was published on the official YouTube channel and the voice actors of Papi, Rokoroko and Dorakoruru were announced.
+On January 17, 2022, the artist of the insert song was announced.
+Two more guest voice actors were announced on January 25, 2022.